midilab/uClock/README.md

   }
 }

-// The callback function wich will be called when clock starts by using Clock.start() method. void onClockStart()
+// The callback function called when clock starts by using Clock.start() method. void onClockStart()
 {
   Serial.write(MIDI_START);
   _playing = true;
 }

-// The callback function wich will be called when clock stops by using Clock.stop() method. void onClockStop()
+// The callback function called when clock stops by using Clock.stop() method. void onClockStop()
 {
   Serial.write(MIDI_STOP);